 The HLSL debugger, which is one of the Graphics Diagnostics tools in Visual Studio, can help you understand how your HLSL shader code operates with graphics data that was recorded during a Graphics Diagnostics capture session.

-To work around these difficulties, the HLSL Debugger recreates captured frames by using information that was recorded in a graphics log, rather than attempting to monitor a GPU in real time as it runs shader code.
-Because a graphics log contains enough information to recreate any part of the output, and because Graphics Diagnostics provides tools that can help you pinpoint the exact pixel and event where an error occurs, the HLSL Debugger only has to simulate the exact shader thread that you are interested in.
+However, because GPUs achieve high performance by running shader code on hundreds of threads simultaneously, the HLSL debugger is designed to work together with the other Graphics Diagnostics tools to present all of this information in a way that helps you make sense of it.
+Graphics Diagnostics recreates captured frames by using information that was recorded in a graphics log; the HLSL debugger does not monitor GPU execution in real time as it runs shader code.
+Because a graphics log contains enough information to recreate any part of the output, and because Graphics Diagnostics provides tools that can help you pinpoint the exact pixel and event where an error occurs, the HLSL debugger only has to simulate the exact shader thread that you are interested in.
 This means that the work of the shader can be simulated on the CPU, where its inner workings are in full view.
-This is what gives the HLSL Debugger a CPU-like debugging experience.
+This is what gives the HLSL debugger a CPU-like debugging experience.

 However, the HLSL debugger is currently limited in the following ways:

 It's not possible to debug an app and its shader code at the same time.
 However, you can alternate between them.

 You can add variables and registers to the Watch window, but expressions are not supported.